 Imprest Fund Reconciliation

 The Bursar is responsible for obtaining written confirmation of all petty cash fund balances on a quarterly basis.
 The reconciliation process is completed through the workflow system.
+This process must be completed by the custodian and supervisor within 10 business days of receiving the workflow notice.
+If the workflow reconciliation is not completed in the time frame allotted the fund will be subject to closure.
 Read more about completing the Imprest Fund Reconciliation for Supervisor and Custodian.

 - It is the custodian's responsibility to provide adequate precautions for the safekeeping of the money in their custody.